 - use almond butter as a spread on bread instead of butter

-What is your favorite cooking oil?
-How do you implement healthy oils into your daily diet?
+What is your favorite fat for cooking?
+How do you implement the healthiest oils in your daily diet?
 Please share your ideas and opinion below in the comments!